|

 Meade had taken a defensive position south of town

-and waited for Lee to commit his troops
+and waited for Lee to commit his troops to battle.

 The fight began just outside Gettysburg as a